 Before or on the day of treatment, a nurse or person trained to take blood (phlebotomist) will take a blood sample from you.
 This is to check that it is okay for you to have chemotherapy.

 You will also see a doctor or nurse before you have chemotherapy.
 They will ask you about how you have been.
 If your blood results are alright on the day of treatment, the pharmacist will prepare your chemotherapy.
 Your nurse will tell you when your treatment is likely to be ready.

-Your nurse will give you anti-sickness drugs before you start.
-Cyclophosphamide is then given in one of the following ways:
+Your nurse will give you anti-sickness (anti-emetic) drugs before you start.
+Cyclophosphamide is given in one of the following ways:

 through a short, thin tube (cannula) that the nurse puts into a vein in your arm or hand